New technique for finding life on Mars

 To detect and characterize life on Mars, Europa and Enceladus, the platform would need to work in environments with extreme cold temperatures.
 The team therefore tested it at a remote site in a close analog on Earth: polar regions.

-"Mars is a very cold and dry planet, with a permafrost terrain that looks a lot like what we find in the Canadian high Arctic," says Dr Goordial.
+"Mars is a very cold and dry planet, with a permafrost terrain that looks a lot like what we find in the Canadian high Arctic," says Dr Goordial, who carried out the research while she was a doctoral student/ post-doctoral fellow at McGill University.
 "For this reason, we chose a site about 900 km from the North Pole as a Mars analog to take samples and test our methods."

 Using a portable, miniature DNA sequencing device (Oxford Nanopore MiniON), the researchers show for the first time that not only can the tool be used for examining environmental samples in extreme and remote settings, but that it can be combined with other methodology to detect active microbial life in the field.
 The researchers were able to isolate extremophilic microorganisms that have never been cultured before, detect microbial activity, and sequence DNA from the active microbes.